Financial Aid

 Enrollment Level

-Students are awarded financial aid on the assumption that they will maintain a full-time course load.
-Those who take less than a full course load (or drop below full time during the semester) will have a diminished need and will receive less aid.
-Bethel scholarships and grants that are not based on need are awarded only to students who are full time.
+Students are offered financial aid on the assumption that they will maintain a full-time course load.
+Those who take less than a full course load (or drop below full time during the semester) will have their gift aid pro-rated.

 Exit Counseling